 The CDC reports that smoking puts the increased chance of coronary heart disease at 2 to 4 times greater than non-smokers.
 Smokers also have a 2 to 4 times greater risk of stroke.

-5. Know the signs
+5. Catch the signs early.

 - Severe shortness of breath